netxms/netxms-doc/admin/appendix.rst

     - Description
     - Default Value
     - Require Restart
-  * - ActiveDiscoveryInterval
-    - Interval in seconds between active network discovery polls.
-    - 7200
-    - Yes
-  * - ActiveNetworkDiscovery
-    - Enable (1) or disable (0) active network discovery.
-      **This setting is change by Network Discovery GUI**
-    - 0
-    - Yes
   * - AgentCommandTimeout
     - Timeout in milliseconds for commands sent to agent.
-If agent did not respond to command within given number of seconds, command considered as failed.
+If agent did not respond to command within this time, command considered as failed.
     - 2000
     - Yes
+  * - AgentTunnels.ListenPort
+    - TCP port number to listen on for incoming agent tunnel connections
+    - 4703
+    - Yes
-  * - AgentDefaultSharedSecret
+  * - AgentTunnels.NewNodesContainer
-    - String that will be used as a shared secret in case if agent will require authentication.
+    - Name of the container where nodes that were created automatically for unbound tunnels will be placed.
+If several containers with that name are present, it is not guaranteed, which container will be selected.
+If empty, such nodes will be created in infrastructure services root.
-    - netxms
+    -
     - No
+  * - AgentTunnels.UnboundTunnelTimeout
+    - Unbound agent tunnels inactivity timeout.
+If tunnel has not been bound or closed after that timeout, action defined by AgentTunnels.UnboundTunnelTimeoutAction parameter will be taken.
+    - 3600
+    - No
+  * - AgentTunnels.UnboundTunnelTimeoutAction
+    - Action to be taken when unbound agent tunnel timeout expires.
+    - Reset Tunnel
+    - No
   * - AgentUpgradeWaitTime
     - Maximum wait time in seconds for agent restart after upgrade.
 If agent cannot be contacted after this time period, upgrade process is considered as failed.
     - 600
     - No
   * - AlarmHistoryRetentionTime
-    - A number of days the server keeps an alarm history in the database.
+    - Number of days the server keeps alarm history in the database.
     - 180
     - No
+  * - Alarms.IgnoreHelpdeskState
+    - If set, alarm helpdesk state will be ignored when resolving or terminating.
+    - 0
+    - No
-  * - AlarmListDisplayLimit
+  * - Alarms.ResolveExpirationTime
-    - Maximum alarm count that will be displayed on :guilabel:`Alarm Browser` page.
-Alarms that exceed this count will not be shown.
+    - Expiration time (in seconds) for resolved alarms.
+If set to non-zero, resolved and untouched alarms will be terminated automatically after given timeout.
-    - 4096
+    - 0
     - No
   * - AlarmSummaryEmailRecipients
     - A semicolon separated list of e-mail addresses to which the alarm summary will be sent.